IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 So, we've trained our model, spun up our server, and classified some digits.
 It's been a ride, but we still need to do a few more small things to ready our app for the big time.

 Minishift deployments are ephemeral in nature.
 If we spin down our deployment, and then spin it back up again, it'll rebuild our application from scratch, so we'll lose our model!
-Now, we don't want to waste valueable cycles on a public infratructure retraining a model we've just trained locally, nor do we want to have our clusters waiting for an age while that completes.
-Fortunatelym it's possible to save our newly trained model and have it deploy with our application when we push it to a cloud environment.
+Now, we don't want to waste valuable cycles on public infrastructure retraining a model we've just trained locally, nor do we want to have our clusters waiting for an age while that completes.
+Fortunately it's possible to save our newly trained model and have it deploy with our application when we push it to a cloud environment.

 To do this, we're going to SSH into our pod and copy the file to our local system, where we'll commit it to our Git repo.
 This way, when we deploy on an *Openshift* cluster, the pre-trained model will be pulled from our repository and used straight away by our server - no further training required.